 If you do invest in a smart home security kit, you’ll need to consider the following.

-- Buying extra door/window and motion sensors to cover each potential access point to your home.
-This will push up the price for any property larger than a small flat, so check the price of extras before you buy.
+- Buying extra door, window and motion sensors – this will cover your entire home, but this will push up the price for any property larger than a small flat, so check the price of extras before you buy.

-- Prevention is key to improving security, and only those systems that can provide a clear deterrent from the outside of your property are likely to genuinely help you avoid being a victim of crime.
-However, it seems to be relatively rare for obvious external sirens to be supplied with smart home security kits.
+- Prevention is key – only systems that can provide a visible deterrent from the outside of your property are likely to genuinely help you avoid being a victim of crime.

-If you’d like to take other practical steps to improve the security of your home, follow the tips in our guide on home security.
+If you want to take other practical steps to improve the security of your home, follow the tips in our guide on home security.